 What to Do If You Don’t Match into Residency

-The application process requires students to submit a rank order list of their top five residency programs across the country.
+The application process requires you to submit a rank order list of your top five residency programs across the country.

 Not matching with a residency program can be a disappointing and socially isolating experience, especially if you’re surrounded by your celebrating peers, but it doesn’t have to be the end of your medical career.